sdeli/berlin-ionic/feature-definition-doc.md

  - can register with username password

 ## Home/Search Page
+ - can search for word in autocomplete fiels and shows dropdown with word suggestions debounced
+ - on chosing word in autocomple field skeleton shows loading then word tables appear
+ - in word tables lines main word is highlighted with strong tag
  - can open modal by clicking + icon at each line

  - ### Modal